randomchaffee/Java-PetShop/README.md

 # Java-PetShop

 A simple CLI-based Pet Shop program written in Java.
-This project was created as part of a programming exercise to practice **inheritance** and **object-oriented programming** concepts.
+This project was created to practice **inheritance**.

 ## Features
 - Buy and sell pets (Dog, Cat, Rabbit as of current)
 - Track shop balance and pet inventory
-- Menu-driven CLI interface
+- CLI-based menu interface